Baked herb crusted trout recipe

 Minimal on ingredients, but rich in flavour, this herb-crusted trout recipe by Tim Maddams for British Trout is a deliciously light dish.

 While it’s served warm here, you can enjoy any leftovers as a cold dish the following day.
-Serve alongside a garnish of salad for a healthy and nourishing lunch.
+Serve alongside plenty of greens (we think watercress makes an excellent pairing) for a healthy and nourishing lunch.